AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 <ol>
 <li><b>Advantages</b:</li>
             <ul>
-                <li>The False Position Method has much faster convergence than the Bisection Method because it employs a better approximation of the root.
+                <li>The False Position Method has much faster convergence than the Bisection Method because this method employs a better approximation of the root.
                 <li>It is simple to implement and does not require derivative information.</li>
             </ul>